a-miller77/OsireLLM/documentation/Core Refactoring & Integration Plan.md

 ## TASK 5: General Code Quality Refactoring

-*   **Goal:** Address other identified areas violating good software patterns during the execution of prior tasks.
+*   **Goal:** Document other identified areas violating good software patterns during the execution of prior tasks.
 *   **Files:** TBD (Based on findings)
 *   **Subtasks:**
-    *   [PARTIALLY RELEVANT] [MODERATE] During Tasks 1-4, identify specific instances of code duplication (violating DRY), overly complex methods, tight coupling, or other pattern violations.
+    *   [RELEVANT] [MODERATE] During Tasks 1-4, identify specific instances of code duplication (violating DRY), overly long or complex methods, tight coupling, or other pattern violations.
+Log the findings in a new file, `documentation/refactoring.md`
-    *   [PARTIALLY RELEVANT] [MODERATE] Refactor these identified areas to improve maintainability, readability, and adherence to Python/FastAPI best practices.
-Explanation: This is an opportunistic task to clean up related code encountered during the main refactoring efforts.
+    *   [RELEVANT] [MODERATE] During Tasks 1-4, identify areas where FastAPI standard rules are broken.
+Log the findings in the `documentation/refactoring.md` file created by the previous subtask.